alaa804/mernStack_Dev/README.md

 # Quick_start
 #install dependencies for server
-npm start
+ using npm start

 #run the client side with concurently
-npm run dev
+ using npm run dev

 #run the Express server only
-npm run server
+ using npm run server

 #run the react client only
-npm run client
+using npm run client

 #server runs on http://localhost:5000 and client on http://localhost:3000